Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 	* Routing protocol being used.
 	* Version of the routing protocol being used.
 	* status on whether `sumarization` is being used.
-	* **Maximum path**: Refers to ECMP load balancing.
+	* **Maximum path**: Refers to ECMP (Equal Cost Multi-path) load balancing.
 By default, RIP will insert up to 4 paths to the same destination into the routing table if they have the same metric.
 		* It can be changed: `R1(config-router)#maximum-paths <1-32>`.
 		* It's the same command for EIGRP and OSPF.
 	* **Routing for networks**: Shows the networks entered using the `network` command.